By Mihai Alisie

-The question “why would someone use the AKASHA social media network” has been asked many times, both inside and outside of the project.
+The question “why would someone use AKASHA?” has been asked many times, both inside and outside of the Foundation.
 Some of our earliest answers include things like: “decentralization,” “censorship resistance,” and “freedom of expression.”

 We felt that these answers were good enough to justify years of active development and continuous experimentation with new, yet almost arcane technologies that most of the time do not behave as expected.

 But these answers, among many other things, shine a light on our early understanding of how technologies like Ethereum and IPFS can be translated into a real application empowering people.

 To put things into perspective, we've been compared many times to today's social media platforms but our intention was never to become “the new Facebook,” “the new Twitter,” or the new “X.”

 Our intention was, and remains, to create something simple to use but meaningful in the way it works - proving in the process that “there’s a better way now” to tackle BIG problems, even if sometimes they seem almost “impossible to solve.”